 As someone who took her own time to come into the practice, Zoe admits that she would mostly use meditation sporadically to overcome a feeling or a situation when she started out, so she knew what initial hiccups the beginners may face.
 While, the idea behind mindfulness seems simple—the practice takes patience.
 And indeed, our renowned expert recounted that her initial experience with meditation showed her how quickly the mind gets caught up in other tasks

 One has to realize that meditation is personal experience and journey, and everyone has their own learning curve.
-If you’re a beginner, after reading this you’ll have a solid foundation as you progress and learn mindfulness; if you’re intermediate, you’ll learn how to deepen your practice and learn meditation; if you’re advanced, you’ll learn a few new tips and tricks to try out on your journey.
+If you’re a beginner, after reading this you’ll have a solid foundation as you progress and learn meditation; if you’re intermediate, you’ll learn how to deepen your practice and learn meditation; if you’re advanced, you’ll learn a few new tips and tricks to try out on your journey.

 1. Setting an intention: It allows you to ensure that you meditate daily.
 Dr. Joe Dispenza once said, 'What you think and feel becomes your life’, so envision yourself meditating, where you would do it, what you would look like, or how it would feel.
 You can also experiment with manifestation methods by writing in your journal or diary, 'I will meditate every day.'
 This would be the best way to learn meditation and make it a habit.

-2. Deciding on a time:To practice mindfulness meditation daily, you must first decide on a time when you will meditate every day and ensure that it is reasonable for you.
+2. Deciding on a time:To learn meditation daily, you must first decide on a time when you will meditate every day and ensure that it is reasonable for you.
 Meditation can be practiced before going to bed or early in the morning, or any other time in between.
 It is advised to practice at the same time everyday so that you can inculcate a habit.
 Reading something encouraging can motivate you to meditate on a daily basis.

 3. Giving yourself space: It is essential to give yourself some space while slowing down and settling into meditation practice.
 Here are a few things you can do to give yourself some breathing room.
 Begin by keeping a journal, recording, or tracking your meditation activities.
 After you finish your meditation practice, you can simply sit silently for a few minutes.
 All of these will assist you in creating a safe zone for yourself.